-The College has access to a number of Bursary funds aimed at supporting learners with specific financial difficulties which may prevent them from taking part in learning.
+The College has access to a number of Bursary funds aimed at supporting students with specific financial difficulties which may prevent them from taking part in learning.
 Eligibility for the funds will be based on household income, and recent evidence of this must be submitted with your application.
 Bursary applications can be made online.

 PLEASE NOTE – Higher Education courses, Full Cost courses and Apprenticeships are not eligible for the college bursary.
 If your course is HE, you will need to apply for support through Student Finance England.
 Further details are available via the following link https://www.gov.uk/get-undergraduate-student-loan